farahbrunache/travay-colony-vuejs-dapp/README.md

 - Creates Terms and Conditions
 - Create Travay Colony Code of Conduct
 - Complete all unit tests

-- Worker signs up and receives "x" amount of tokens to begin with
-- Worker can see the total amount of coins they've earned
+### User Interface

-- Worker can see their reputation score
+- Add reputation score to end user's profile page
-- Worker can upload a photo of work completed
-- Learn how to incorporate off chain payments
-- And End User email and/or text notifications
 - Add French translation
 - Add Creole translation

+### User Experience

 - End user can earn in stable token (i.e. stable coin)
 - End user can create a "savings" ether wallet
+- Add End User email and/or text notifications to mobile app
-- Manager can set multiple evaluators
+- Manager can choose and set max number of evaluators for a job
+- Managers can enlist sub-managers for jobs
+- Incorporate off chain payments

+### Security and Identification

 - Implement identity verification to protect against fraud (i.e. sign up to use dApp after validating some form of second identity)
+- Integrate with uPort / decentralize login and sign-up page.
+For testing permissions Google auth was implemented but on a unique user ID and email address is stored on our backend
 - Add location based authentication as a form of proof that a job was done
-- Integrate with uPort.
-For testing permissions Google auth was implemented but will be replaced